CJason14/CS50W_Final_Project/README.md

   - chat.js -> loads the text messages, posts them and is used for mobile design
   - jobs.js -> loads the jobs for the homepage
   - settings.js -> controls the setting and could change them without reload
+  - info.js -> shows pop-up if you have been accepted or declined for an job

 ### How to run:
   Install all requirements